magujun/javafx-minepark/README.md

 # javafx-minepark
-A JavaFX Minesweeper implementation with a South Park theme
+A JavaFX Minesweeper implementation with a South Park™ theme